Edinburgh South Western

 Edinburgh South Western is a burgh constituency of the Scottish Parliament covering part of the council area of Edinburgh.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Edinburgh and Lothians East electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
-The seat was created for the 2026 Scottish Parliament election, and predominanly replaces the Edinburgh Pentlands seat, which was abolished, It also includes areas that were formerly in the Edinburgh Southern constituency.
+The seat was created for the 2026 Scottish Parliament election, and predominantly replaces the Edinburgh Pentlands seat, which was abolished.
+It also includes areas that were formerly in the Edinburgh Southern constituency.

+The seat has been represented by Simita Kumar of the Scottish National Party (SNP) since being first contested in 2026.

 Electoral region

 The other eight constituencies of the Edinburgh and Lothians East region are East Lothian Coast and Lammermuirs, Edinburgh Eastern, Musselburgh and Tranent, Edinburgh Central, Edinburgh Northern, Edinburgh North Western, Edinburgh North Eastern and Leith, Edinburgh Southern, and Midlothian North.
 The region includes all of the City of Edinburgh and East Lothian council areas, and parts of the Midlothian council area.